CO2 transport and storage: This is how we do it

 Per customer we provide a minimum of 2 barges of 5500 cubic meters each, operated by pusher-tugs.
 That amounts to a scalable capacity starting at some 0.5 million tonnes per year up to multi-million tonnes per year per customer .

-We are working with several operators to define in excess of 50 million tonnes of CO2 storage capacity in the Southern North Sea.
+We are working with CO2 storage developers to secure offshore and onshore storage capacity.
 Early 2021 we finished the detailed design and received Approval in Principle from Bureau Veritas.
-Construction of the first barge is expected to start in 2026-2027 and some two years later we will collect, transport and store the first CO2.
+Front End Engineering & Design (FEED) will be completed in 2026.
+Construction of the first barge is expected to start in 2027-28 and some two years later we will collect, transport and store the first CO2.

 Flexible and rapidly available

 Our flexible approach is probably the best option if your installation is not near an existing or planned CO2 pipeline.
-And even if you are near a planned pipeline, our method could be a more rapidly available alternative.
-You could be one of the first onboard, when we finish our first fleet in 2029.
+And even if you are near a planned pipeline, our method could be a more rapidly available and competitive alternative.
+You could be one of the first onboard, when we finish our first fleet in 2029-2030

 2021: Design Approval in Principle